saikumarvaddepally15/shape-viewer/README.md

 - **Z-Index Handling**: While the z-index is considered, the logic might require more robust testing with complex overlapping shapes to ensure all scenarios are correctly handled.

 ## References
-Here are some references that are used to build the projects
+Here are some references that are used in this project

 1. **React Documentation**
    *React is the JavaScript library used for building the user interface of the project.*